Snehalmoundekar/snehal-portfolio/README.md

-# Snehal-Portfolio
-# 🌟 Personal Portfolio | Parallax & Stunning UI
+# 🌟 Snehal Portfolio | Parallax & Stunning UI

 A **modern and responsive portfolio** built with **HTML, CSS, and JavaScript**, featuring **parallax scrolling, smooth animations, and a sleek UI design**.
 Perfect for showcasing skills and projects!